chang111/LD-ensemble/README.md

 ### Demo

 In this demo, we developed a total of eight algorithms.
 Four of them are single algorithm models and the other four are integrated models:
   * At first, we will train the model.
-And the parameter for four single algorithm is:
+And parameters for four single algorithm is:

       | Model | parameter |
       | :-----: | :-----: |